shawnaym/mattermost-handbook/operations/finance/staff-member-expenses/how-to-spend-company-money.md

 #### Subscription

-If you are using your personal device for business-related matters, we will reimburse up to 100 USD.
-In some countries/regions, reimbursement of a personal phone plan for business use is considered a taxable benefit.
+If you are using your personal device for business-related matters, we will reimburse you up to your local monthly maximum each month.
+For details on this please refer to the pinned message in your relevant LOC chanel in Mattermost.
+Please note, in some countries/regions, reimbursement of a personal phone plan for business use is considered a taxable benefit.
 It is your responsibility to ensure that you comply with local tax laws when filing your taxes.
 Positions or roles where mobile reimbursement may be needed include the following:

 * Customer-facing roles:
   * Account Executives